notpoiu/Calligraph/README.md

 Calligraph is a library used for performing dynamic analysis on obfuscated Luau scripts in the Roblox engine.
 It is still in very early development, expect many breaking changes and bugs, open to PRs.
+This is currently very detectable by anti-cheats.
+Use with caution.

 # Usage